Growing Cranberries in Cape Cod

 img_3714

-Later, in the 1920s, a “walk behind” mechanical harvester was invented, which is still used today for the ten percent of “dry-harvested” cranberries.
+In the 1920s, a “walk behind” mechanical harvester was invented, which is still used today for the ten percent of cranberries that are “dry-harvested.”
 These carefully handled cranberries are packaged in bags and sold for baking.
 By the way, if you are making a recipe written before 1980 that calls for “one bag of cranberries,” they mean a 16-ounce bag.
 In 1980, Ocean Spray switched to 12-ounce bags after a cranberry shortage.
-As far as weights and measurements go, a 12-ounce bag has 3½ cups of berries.
+Regarding weights and measurements, a 12-ounce bag has 3½ cups of berries.

-In 1960 a “wet harvesting” machine was invented.
-It required a foot of water piped into a bog to flood it.
+In 1960, a “wet harvesting” machine was invented.
+It required a foot of water to be piped into a bog to flood it.

 img_1654

-Once flooded, the wet harvesting machine crawls over the field and dislodges berries from their vines, allowing them to float up to the surface
+Once flooded, a wet harvesting machine crawls over the field and dislodges berries from their vines, allowing them to float to the surface

 img_5120